Parker Arts Shakespeare Festival

 Will there be a place to store belongings (lunches, jackets, props, etc.)?

-No. The PACE Center cannot accommodate safe storage of personal belongings.
-Student performers must carry belongings.
-All group props must fit within a 12 gallon tub.
+Yes.
+Student performers may leave their belongings in the Event Room in their school's designated area.
+However, PACE Center cannot accommodate safe storage of personal belongings and recommend carrying expensive items such as phones, laptops, etc. All group props must fit within a 12 gallon tub.